-If a student does not complete all 35 credits of the AGEC, lower-division general education is not fulfilled at all Arizona public universities.
+If a student does not complete the AGEC, all 35 credits, lower-division general education is not fulfilled at all Arizona public universities.
 When the AGEC is not completed, the credits will be evaluated by the university on a course by course basis using the Course Equivalency Guide and applied depending on the degree and college.

 See an advisor or counselor and complete courses in the following categories for a total of 35 credits.
-The courses listed under each of these AGEC categorical requirements are found in the General Education section of this catalog in the Transfer General Education Course List.
+The courses listed under each of these AGEC categorical requirements are found in the General Education section of this catalog in the Transfer General Education List.

-Humanities and Fine Arts (Select one course from the ART LIST and one course from the HUMANITIES/HISTORICAL PERSPECTIVE LIST.
+English Composition 6 Humanities and Fine Arts (Select one course from the ART LIST and one course from the HUMANITIES/HISTORICAL PERSPECTIVE LIST.
 It is best to select courses from this list that fulfill the I, C, and G AGEC Special Requirements.)

-Biological and Physical Sciences 8 Mathematics (Complete MAT 142 or higher.)
+6 Biological and Physical Sciences 8 Mathematics (Complete MAT 142 or higher.)
 3 Social and Behavioral Sciences (Core courses, POS 100 and 110, fulfill this requirement.
 Complete one additional non-POS course from this list.)
 9 Other Requirement Options (The second language course required fulfills this requirement.
 This requirement is completed.)
-3 AGEC Special Requirements A student is required to fulfill each of the following AGEC Special Requirements: 1.
-Intensive writing and critical inquiry (I) Cultural diversity emphasizing ethnic, race, or gender awareness (C) (POS 120 fulfills this re- quirement.
-This requirement is completed.)
+3 AGEC Special Requirements A student is required to fulfill each of the following AGEC Special Requirements:

+- 1. Intensive writing and critical inquiry (I) - Cultural diversity emphasizing ethnic, race, or gender awareness (C) (POS 120 fulfills this requirement.
+This requirement is completed.) - 3.
 Global diversity (G) (The second language course required fulfills this requirement.
 This requirement is completed.)

-The student may fulfill the AGEC Special Require course identified by an I, C, or G, respectively, in the Trar CourseList of the General Education Section of this course satisfying a categorical requirement listed abo or more Special Requirements.
-For example, LIT 266 requirement of Humanities and Fine Arts and two intensive writing (I) and global diversity (G).
-This is c If a student does not double-dip, additional credit required to complete general education. nsfer General Education catalog.
-An individual ove may also fulfill one 6 fulfills the categorical special requirements: alled "double-dipping."
+The student may fulfill the AGEC Special Requirement by completing a course identified by an I, C, or G, respectively, in the Transfer General Education Course list of the General Education Section of this catalog.
+An individual course satisfying a categorical requirement listed above may also fulfill one or more Special Requirements.
+For example, LIT 266 fulfills the categorical requirement of Humanities and Fine Arts and two special requirements: intensive writing (I) and global diversity (G).
+This is called "double-dipping."
+If a student does not double-dip, additional credits beyond 35 may be required to complete general education.

-See a political science advisor.
+See a political science advisor or counselor.